ImmanuelShin/reading-notes/README.md

    - Stop looking at how fast other people are going.
 It doesn't make sense to look at them when they are racing in an entirely different event.

-You are reading my (Immanuel Shin) notes page.
-I am a Korean American student at Code Fellows.

 More about me at my [GitHub profile](https://github.com/ImmanuelShin).